 \section{Preliminaries}

-In this section, we introduce the classical Ising model, provide an overview of MCMC and the issue of thermalisation for difficult problem instances.
-We then introduce the QeMCMC which improves the thermalisation by utilizing quantum computation.
+In this section, we introduce the classical Ising model, provide an overview of MCMC and the issue of thermalization for difficult problem instances.
+We then introduce the QeMCMC which improves the thermalization by utilizing quantum computation.